On implementing SWMR registers from SWSR registers in systems with Byzantine failures: Introduction

-Note that this implementation guarantees \emph{linearizability}, no matter which processes fail and how they fail (even if most processes are {\ml}).
-However, it guarantees \emph{wait-freedom} only if the writer is correct or no reader is {\ml}.\footnote{In fact it is slightly stronger than this: write operations are unconditionally ``wait-free'', only read operations may block if the condition is not met.} So if the \emph{readers} are subject to crash failures only, the implementation is wait-free \emph{even if the writer is {\ml}}.
+So this register implementation is linearizable regardless of which processes fail and how they fail, i.e., it is always ``safe''.
+But it guarantees ``liveness'' only if the writer is correct or no reader is {\ml}.
+If the writer is correct, it tolerates any number of {\ml} readers.

-Note that the above impossibility and matching possibility results (1) and (2) imply the simpler results (A) and~(B) that we stated earlier for processes that are (coarsely) characterized as either correct or faulty.
+Note that \textbf{(1)} and \textbf{(2)} are matching impossibility and possibility results.
+They imply the simpler results \textbf{(A)} and~\textbf{(B)} that we stated earlier for processes that are coarsely characterized as either correct or faulty.

+If we assume that the writer is correct, the linearizable implementation of result \textbf{(2)} above ensures that every correct reader completes each read in a \emph{finite} number of steps.
+This raises the question of whether, if we assume that the writer is correct, there is a linearizable implementation such that every reader completes each read in a \emph{bounded} number of steps.
+We prove that the answer is ``No''.
+More precisely: